Account Permission Management

 Introduction

-Multiple signature functions allow for permission grading, and each permission can correspond to multiple private keys.
-This makes it possible to achieve multi-person joint control of accounts.
-This guide walks the user through TRON's multi-signature implementation and design.
+Account permission management function allows for permission grading, and each permission can correspond to multiple private keys.
+This makes it possible to achieve multi-person joint control of accounts, and different permissions are managed by different people.
+This guide walks the user through TRON's account permission management implementation and design.

 Design

-The scheme includes the three privilege levels of owner, duration, and active privilege.
-Owner privilege has the authority to execute all contracts, duration privilege is used for super delegates, and active is a custom privilege (can be combined with permission sets).
+The scheme includes the three privilege levels of owner, witness, and active.
+Owner permission has the authority to execute all contracts, witness permission is used for super representative, and active is a custom permission (can be combined with permission sets).

 Structure Description